Skip to Main Content

 Research Guides

 Librarians can create online guides to support a subject, course, or assignment.
 Research guides can be linked to Moodle courses for students to refer to at any time by adding the external tool "Library Resources" to your Moodle course.
-Find links to current guides on the Research Guides page.
-If you would like a guide created for your course, please contact your library liaison.
+Browse our current list of Research Guides, and if you would like a guide created for your course, please contact your library liaison.

 Research guides are recommended as a supplement to in-class instruction.